Do you tend to donate a lot of money to charity—or do you keep your hard-earned cash for yourself? Have you ever wondered why you make that choice?

-“Attachment theory” seeks to explain how individuals respond when they feel hurt by a loved one, or separated from them.
-The theory predicted—and a great deal of research has subsequently verified—that a child who felt like they could turn to a caregiver for help or warmth will grow up to find adult intimacy easier to establish.
-Psychologists labeled this a “secure” attachment style.
-But someone raised by a cold or unhelpful figure will later struggle with emotional connection, goes the theory.
-Some people will actually shun intimacy—making their attachment style “avoidant.”
+A great deal of prior research on “attachment theory” has found that children who feel like they can turn to a caregiver for help or warmth later find it easier as adults to establish intimacy in their close relationships.
+Psychologists label this a “secure” attachment style.
+But someone raised by a cold or unhelpful figure will later struggle with emotional connection, or even shun intimacy—making their attachment style “avoidant.”

 Richman and her colleagues investigated whether attachment style spills over into other domains of adult life—specifically, charitable giving.
 Many fundraising appeals depend heavily on empathy to provoke giving, trying to create a sense of connection between the prospective donor and a person who needs help.
 Can that appeal backfire with someone who avoids intimate connections?

-To find out, the researchers tested online participants to determine their attachment style—and then offered them a choice: to donate to charities related to animals, people, or the environment.
+To find out, the researchers tested participants online to determine their attachment style, then offered them a choice: to donate to charities related to animals, people, or the environment.

-As expected, people who are prone to suppress emotion and avoid intimacy donated much less to people- or animal-related charities than those who are securely attached.
+As expected, people prone to suppress emotion and avoid intimacy donated much less to people- or animal-related charities than those who are securely attached.
 But the two groups donated to environmental charities at similar levels.
-This, say the researchers, is because avoidant people have a difficult time becoming involved in situations that require emotional investment or empathetic concern for other living things, simply because it consumes so much of their inner resources.
-It’s difficult to feel “empathy” with the environment, and so donating to save it may trigger less anxiety in people who avoid intimacy.
+This, suggest the researchers, is because avoidant people have a difficult time becoming involved in situations that require emotional investment or empathic concern for other living things, simply because it consumes so much of their inner resources.
+It’s difficult to have that same kind of empathic connection with the environment in general, and so donating to save it may trigger less anxiety in people who avoid intimacy.

 After documenting the key role that empathy played in decisions of avoidant participants, the researchers conducted a second study to see if they could remove the experience of emotional investment—and thus create a situation where avoidantly attached people responded the same as other participants in a situation that might involve empathy.